evamarik/2019-11-frankfurt/index.md

     <a href="http://www.barebones.com/products/textwrangler/">Text Wrangler</a>,
     <a href="https://wiki.gnome.org/Apps/Gedit">Gedit</a>, or
     <a href="http://kate-editor.org/">Kate</a>) please stick to using it.
-    If you haven't, we suggest you install <a href="https://atom.io/">Atom</a>, because that's what we'll be using in the Git lesson of this workshop.
+    If you haven't, we suggest you install <a href="https://atom.io/">Atom</a>.
+	{% comment %}, because that's what we'll be using in the Git lesson of this workshop.{% endcomment %
   </p>

 </div> {% comment %} End of 'editor' section. {% endcomment %}